on the cheap and sleazy side (www.cheapandsleazy.net)

 Old School Boiling Warning!!

-If you're the old-fashioned, "bubble, bubble, toil and trouble" type, before you pour that boiling hot water into a glass, put a metal spoon in it, and ensure the water hits some part of that spoon as you're pouring it in (pouring slowly is best, by the way).
+If you're the old-fashioned, "bubble, bubble, toil and trouble" type, before you pour that boiling hot water into a glass, put a metal spoon (or a good-sized butter knife) in it, and ensure the water hits some part of that spoon as you're pouring it in (pouring slowly is best, by the way).

 Why, you ask?